ianaroot/ignorethemanbehindthecurtain/readme.md

   * Install Xcode
   * Agree to the Xcode license
   * Take a snapshot of the Virtual Machine Image
     * testing will involve going to back to this snapshot to ensure functionality is not dependent
   * clone the kitout repo to your personal machine
   * make edits on your personal machine
   * transfer the edits via the [scp](http://linux.die.net/man/1/scp) command
-    * There should be a functional network between the virtual machine and your computer without any setup
     * The Virtual Machine's IP address with the command `ifconfig -a`
   * run ./kitout from /local/opt/kitout
   * submit a pull request from a new branch with any suggested changes